Dr David Cairns, Room 4B87, firstname.lastname@example.org (Module Co-ordinator)

 Non-submission of any single item of assessed coursework will result in the award of No Grade for

 the module as a whole.
-Assessed coursework submitted late will be accepted up to five days after the
+Assessed coursework submitted late will be accepted up to seven days after the

-submission date (or expiry of any agreed extension) but the grade will be lowered by one grade point
+submission date (or expiry of any agreed extension) but the mark will be lowered by 3 points

 per day or part thereof.
-After five days the piece of work will be deemed a non-submission, and will
+After seven days the assignment will be deemed a non-submission, and will

 result in the award of No Grade for the module as a whole.
 This rule may be relaxed for students